d2l-ai/d2l-en/chapter_builders-guide/init-param.md

 Let's begin by calling on built-in initializers.
-The code below initializes all weight parameters as Gaussian random variables with standard deviation 0.01, while bias parameters cleared to zero.
+The code below initializes all weight parameters as Gaussian random variables with standard deviation 0.01, while bias parameters are cleared to zero.

 ```{.python .input}
 %%tab mxnet